duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/41_baseline_behavior_cloning.md

 To setup your environment, I strongly urge you to train the model using a system with GPU.
 Tensorflow and GPU sometimes can be confusing, and I recommend you to refer to tensorflow documentation for detailed information.

-Currently, the system requires `TensorFlow` 2.1.0.
+Currently, the system requires `TensorFlow` 2.2.0.
 To setup TensorFlow, you can refer to the official TensorFlow install guide [here](https://www.tensorflow.org/install/gpu#ubuntu_1804_cuda_101).

-Additionally, this training sytem utilizes `sklearn` and `numpy`.
+Additionally, this training sytem utilizes `scikit-learn` and `numpy`.
+You can find a provided requirements.txt file that helps you install all the necessary packages.

+    $ pip3 install -r requirements.txt

 ### Model Adjustment {#bc-changeModel status=ready}